ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 ###### Align, Plan, and Organise (APO)

-And for this second domain, we have 13 processes that starts with the verb to manage:
+And for this second domain, we have 13 processes that starts with the verb _to Manage_:
 1. **(APO01) Manage the IT Management Framework**
 2. **(APO02) Manage Strategy**
 3. **(APO03) Manage Enterprise Architecture**